edhzsz/AIND-Isolation/research_review.md

 calculate the "sensivity" of the root node to changes in the values of each tip node.
 This sensitivity, in turn, is used to calculate the value of the penalty.

+Calculating the generalized p-means is computational difficult beause of the large computational cost involved in taking powers and roots but it may allow an improve in the play because the min/max approximation favors moves whose min/max value can be achieved in several ways over a move whose min/max value can be achieved in only one way.

+"Another approach is to skip the computation of the generalized mean values altogether, and use the appropriate min or max values instead.
+(I.e. use bE instead of ~E everywhere.)
+Since the generalized mean values are intended to approximate the min and max functions anyway, this may not introduce very much error.
+The main point of using the generalized mean values was for their derivatives, not for the values themselves.
+We call this variation the "reverse approximation" idea."

+An implementation of the algorithm using "reverse aproximation" was compared against a straigth forward implementation of _iterative deepening minimax search with alpha-beta pruning_ by playing the game _Connect-Four_. each strategy was allocated a fixed amount of resources to use in computing its move: elapsed CPU time (measured in seconds), and calls to the basic "move" subroutine (measured in thousands of calls).

+For each experiment, considered 49 different starting positions.
+For each starting position, two games were played--one with alpha-beta (AB) moving first, and one with min/max approximation (MM) moving firs. it was recorded how many times each strategy won, and how many ties occured.
+One experiment was run for each of five posible time bounds (1 second to 5 seconds, in one-second intervals), and for five possible move bounds (1000 moves to 5000 moves, in 1000-move increments).
+Thus, 490 games were played for each resource bound, and 980 games played altogether.

+based on time usage alone, alpha-beta seems to be superior to our implementation of the min/max approximation approach.
+However, if we base our comparison on move-based resource limits, the story is reversed: min/max approximation is definitely superior.

+Unlike depth-first search schemes (e.g. minimax search with alpha-beta pruning), penalty-based schemes may not perform well unless they are given a large amount of memory to work with.